 The Aldwych Theatre was acquired by the Nederlander Organization in 1982 after 21 years of ownership by the Royal Shakespeare Company.

-Built in 1905, the Aldwych Theatre has housed many famous productions since its opening, including the first performance of Chekhov’s The Cherry Orchard in England, A Streetcar Named Desire starring Vivien Leigh, Tom Stoppard’s Jumpers, Tom and Clem starring Sir Michael Gambon and Alec McCowen and Amy’s View with Dame Judi Dench.
+Built in 1905, the Aldwych Theatre has housed many famous productions since its opening, including A Streetcar Named Desire starring Vivien Leigh, Tom Stoppard’s Jumpers, Tom and Clem starring Sir Michael Gambon and Alec McCowen and Sam Mendes' production of Chekhov's The Cherry Orchard starring Dame Judi Dench and Lesley Manville.

 In the 2000s it became a popular musical theatre venue housing Fame, Dancing in the Streets and Dirty Dancing, which became the longest running show at the Aldwych so far, with five wonderful years at the theatre.